nupur412/TML_Assignment3_Robustness/README.md

 ### Adversarial Training for 1 model using FGSM and PGD
 We used FGSM and PGD for adversarial training, which resulted in a clean accuracy of less than 50%.

+## Ideas that we could not implement, but can improve the current implementation
+- Applying Transformations to the dataset images could've proved beneficial, as it can help the student model to generalize better.
+This could've also resulted in a higher robustness accuracy against PGD attack, as transformations can disrupt the gradients, thus improving gradient masking and making it difficult to do a successful PGD attack.
+- Making use of silu activation function instead of ReLU, as silu is shown in studies to work considerably better than others for better adversarial training.